TheUnknownCod3r/SCP966LC/Thunderstore/README.md

 # SCP966-SleepKiller
 This mod adds SCP 966 as a monster in Lethal Company.
 To see it, the player will have to buy the night vision goggles from [LateGameUpgrade](https://thunderstore.io/c/lethal-company/p/malco/Lategame_Upgrades/).
-The mod will work without LateGameUpgrade, but you will never be able to see SCP 966.
+The mod will work without LateGameUpgrade.
+[NEW] YOU CAN NOW SEE THE MONSTER BRIEFLY WHENEVER YOU SCAN

 <details>
   <summary>Here are its phases and how it works in game if you wanna spoil yourself (spoilers aside tho, the night vision goggles from Lategamecompany might help with SCP 966)</summary>